damini022/Credit-card-fraud-detector/README.md

 ---

 ## Model Performance
-- Accuracy: ~99% (expected due to class imbalance)
+- Training Accuracy: ~94%
-- Evaluation focused on Confusion Matrix and Recall
+- Test Accuracy: ~94%
-- Note: Accuracy alone is not a reliable metric due to class imbalance.
+- Note: Accuracy is reported on an under-sampled balanced dataset.